Information for grant holders submitting progress, final and additional reports on grant outcomes.

-NHMRC retains the authority under the Funding Agreement to request additional reports about the Research Activity in the format and within the timeframe specified by NHMRC.
+NHMRC retains the authority under the Funding Agreement to request additional reports about the research activity in the format and within the timeframe specified by NHMRC, including for evaluation purposes.

 Guidance on how to submit a report or other milestones in Sapphire is available in the Sapphire Knowledge Base.